Table of Contents

 The Physical design

 The physical design of these facilities significantly impacts the safety and security of inmates and staff.
-Every detail plays a role in creating a safe environment, from the layout of individual cells to the placement of security cameras and prison furnishings.
+Every detail plays a role in creating a safe environment, from the Amico welded wire fencing to the layout of individual cells to the placement of security cameras and prison furnishings.
 The physical design should not only prevent escapes but also minimize violence within the facility.
 It is essential that the design promotes rehabilitation and reduces the likelihood of recidivism.
 By prioritizing safety in the physical design of prison facilities, authorities can ensure a more effective justice system that punishes and rehabilitates.

 Management of Inmates